earthcube/geocodes/docs/index.md

 ## Overview:
 1. Configure a base server
+2. Setup services containers
-2. Intial setup and load data
+3. Intial setup of services and load data
-3. Bring up
+3. Setup Gepcodes UI containers,

 ### Requirements prior to starting
 Three sections to know prior to installing